 19 Code of Federal Regulations Chapter 103.31 Subpart C provides guidance on vessel manifests, including who can be privy to that information.
 Members of the press, including newspapers, commercial magazines, trade journals and similar publications are allowed to review the vessel manifests of imports and exports and the following data associated with them:

 Information gathered by these sources is often sold in the marketplace in publications like Piers or Panjiva, which provide basic details to trade and transportation groups on cargo that is coming into the United States and exporting from the United States.
 While the public is not allowed to review these manifests, importers and exporters and their brokers, attorneys, agents can request copies of any manifests for which they have a legal interest.

 19CFR103.31(d) provides specific guidance on how to keep this information confidential from those who have access to the data.
-Inward and Outward Manifest Confidentiality requests can be made to U.S. Customs and Border Protection, requesting all data be treated confidential from all means of review, including the press.
-Up until now, this request was usually in the form of a letter or an email to email@example.com from the importer, exporter or their designated agent/broker.
+Inward and Outward Manifest Confidentiality requests can be made to U.S. Customs and Border Protection, requesting all data be treated confidentially from all means of review, including the press.
+Up until now, this request was usually in the form of a letter or an email to [email protected] from the importer, exporter or their designated agent/broker.
 The letter or email included:

 On August 22, 2019, CBP announced that a new tool would be deployed in the near future that would allow the Vessel Manifest Confidentiality to be filed electronically via an online portal/tool.
 The new electronic process would streamline the request and what typically took 60-90 days to complete will be completed in as little as 24 hours.

 Further details are available in the CBP Pub#0876-0419.

 If you are interested in requesting for your manifest information to be confidential, please reach out to your Ascent representative or email [email protected] for further information.